indigo423/opennms.org/user/pages/05.blog/2017-05-12-website-monitoring/item.md

 Maybe the login/logout procedure is broken, some parts of the website are missing or wrong data are presented...
 You should be prevented for these situations.

+[Selenium](http://www.seleniumhq.org) is an automation for browsers and widely used for testing purposes.
+OpenNMS allows you to run complex web tests with Selenium to ensure web service availabilty and measures response times in the polling framework.

 Would you like to know more? -> [Selenium Monitor](https://wiki.opennms.org/wiki/Selenium_Monitor)